-Over the forty plus years since Chorlton Good Neighbours has been established we have developed from a group that provided mainly services through our volunteers, to isolated older people, in the form of visiting and providing practical support one to one.
-To a service that now also offers a range of opportunities for learning, gaining new skills, and new interests.
+50 years ago when Chorlton Good Neighbours was established, we provided a service to isolated older people, in the form of visiting and providing practical support one to one.
+We have now become a service that also offers a range of other services and activities for older people.
+For volunteers this means that there are a range of opportunities for learning, gaining new skills, and new interests.

-- For volunteers of ‘working age‘ volunteering can be an opportunity to add valuable skills to your skill set, both for your own satisfaction and your CV.
-The skills and experience gained from Chorlton Good Neighbours are invaluable and useful in any workplace.
+- For volunteers of ‘working age‘ volunteering can be an opportunity to add valuable skills, both for your own satisfaction and your CV.
+The communication skills and varieties of experience gained from Chorlton Good Neighbours are invaluable and useful in any workplace or future career

-For many activities both service users and volunteers come together to share their learning, which can be a very rewarding experience.
+For many activities both users and volunteers come together as members to share their learning, which can be a very rewarding experience.

 For more information on Volunteering visit our Volunteers Page

-- Positive Living Groups: We have recently received BIG Lottery Fund to run monthly Positive Living Groups from October 2012, for both volunteers and older service users, with an emphasis on small goal setting and getting out of our comfort zones.
-These Groups will fit in very well with ‘the five ways to wellbeing’ which is the Council’s new approach to improving Mental Well-being in the community
+Positive Living Groups: We have run a series of monthly Positive Living Group sessions from October 2012.
+These are for both volunteers and older members, with an emphasis on small goal setting and getting out of our comfort zones.
+These Groups will fit in very well with ‘the five ways to wellbeing’ which is a widely used approach to improving Mental Well-being in the community

 Volunteer Courses: these courses have been run by Good Neighbours in the past and are likely to be held in the future, though some are dependent on securing funding: